Bank Reconciliation Examples

 Example #2

 On March 31st, 2018, Neeta paid her office rent for April 2018, amounting to $2,000.
-She made the payment by check, which settled on April 2nd, 2018.
-When the bank statement was reconciled for March 2018, it was found that the Ending Balance in Neeta’s accounts was $2,000 short as compared to that in the bank statement.
+She made the payment by check, which was settled on April 2nd, 2018.
+When the bank statement was reconciled for March 2018, it was found that the Ending Balance in Neeta’s accounts was $2,000 short compared to that in the bank statement.

 Analysis

 Neeta made a payment of $2,000 for the office rent on March 31st, which was recorded in her book of accounts in the same month.
-However, as the nature of payment was such that the actual settlement was made in the next month, the bank could not record that transaction.
+However, as the payment was such that the actual settlement was made in the next month, the bank could not record that transaction.
 Hence it was showing a break in reconciliation.

 Example #3